Summer Institute Participant Resources

 All program materials will be provided in digital form; printed copies will not be made available.
 Fordham Law students will be using the library to study for the New York Bar Exam at this time and Summer Institute students should not use the Library unless absolutely necessary.

-New York Magazine - offers articles on restaurants, bars, entertainment, fashion, and shopping
+Time Out NY - Offers articles on restaurants, bars, entertainment, fashion, and shopping.

-Menupages - listings of restaurants by neighborhood and cuisine, you can look at menus, prices, websites, read reviews, and leave comments
+Menupages - Listings of restaurants by neighborhood and cuisine, where you can look at menus, prices, websites, read reviews, and leave comments

-MTA (Metropolitan Transportation Authority) - official website for NYC Metro, MTA Trip Planner will help you find subway directions
+MTA (Metropolitan Transportation Authority) - Official website for NYC Metro.
+The MTA Trip Planner will help you find subway directions.

 New York City Information - Dial 311